ethereum/eth2.0-pm/eth2.0-implementers-calls/call_039.md

 - https://ethresear.ch/t/eth1x64-variant-1-apostille/7365
 - https://github.com/ewasm/eth1x64/blob/c09ed1bf84a72308cececa8a78fd1df30b95d1da/variant1.md

-This article is on designing a cross-shard protocal between Eth1 shards with trying to be non-invasive to the EVM and dApp best practices.
+This article is on designing a cross-shard protocol between Eth1 shards with trying to be non-invasive to the EVM and dApp best practices.

-The first variant uses reciepts generated on the decending shard, and submitted on the recieving shard.
+The first variant uses receipts generated on the descending shard and submitted on the receiving shard.

 The simple examples are wrapped tokens.
 This will allow having DAI on each shard.